museumcomputernetwork/mcn-2020-git-haiku/index.md

-In the cicada's cry
+Now the swinging bridge
-chirping, keeps the autumn gay
+in your brief sweet waters
-This autumn evening.
+Over the orchid